Leadership

 Joanne Southey, Chief Counsel

-Joanne is the Chief Counsel of the Child Advocacy and Protection Division.
-She has been with DOJ since 2003, starting as an Assistant Attorney General in the Family Law Section of the Civil Enforcement Division (CED).
-She served as an Assistant Attorney in Charge and Attorney in Charge in the former Child Advocacy Section.
-She also served as Deputy Chief Counsel of the CED from 2012 to 2021 when she became co-Chief Counsel.
-Prior to coming to DOJ, Joanne was in private practice at a civil litigation firm in Portland and held a judicial clerkship at the Multnomah County Courthouse.
-She received her undergraduate degree at the University of Oregon and law degree from Willamette University College of Law.
+Joanne is the Chief Counsel of the Child Advocacy and Protection Division (CAPD).
+She joined the Oregon Department of Justice in 2003 as an Assistant Attorney General in the Family Law Section of the Civil Enforcement Division (CED).
+She later served as an Assistant Attorney in Charge and then Attorney in Charge of what was then the Child Advocacy Section within CED.
+From 2012 to 2021, Joanne served as Deputy Chief Counsel of CED before becoming co Chief Counsel.
+Under Joanne’s leadership, the Child Advocacy Section was elevated to a distinct legal division, the Child Advocacy and Protection Division, in 2024.
+Prior to joining the DOJ, she worked in private practice at a civil litigation firm in Portland and completed a judicial clerkship at the Multnomah County Courthouse.
+Joanne earned her undergraduate degree from the University of Oregon and her law degree from Willamette University College of Law.

 Rahela Rehman, Deputy Chief Counsel

-Rahela is the Deputy Chief Counsel of the Child Advocacy and Protection Division.
-She joined DOJ in 2003 as an Assistant Attorney General in the Human Services Section of the General Counsel Division.
-She served as an Assistant Attorney in Charge and Attorney in Charge in the former Child Advocacy Section.
-Prior to coming to DOJ, Rahela was a Deputy District Attorney at the Multnomah County District Attorney’s Office and a public defense attorney with Multnomah Defenders Inc. She also served as a Crown Prosecutor at the Manitoba Crown Attorney’s Office.
-Rahela received her undergraduate degree at the University of Manitoba and her law degree from the University of Calgary.
+Rahela is the Deputy Chief Counsel of the Child Advocacy and Protection Division (CAPD).
+She joined the Oregon Department of Justice in 2003 as an Assistant Attorney General in the Human Services Section of the General Counsel Division.
+She later served as an Assistant Attorney in Charge and then Attorney in Charge of the Child Advocacy Section within the Civil Enforcement Division.
+Rahela was an integral part of the effort that elevated the Child Advocacy Section to a distinct legal division, the Child Advocacy and Protection Division, in 2024.
+Before joining the DOJ, Rahela worked as a Deputy District Attorney at the Multnomah County District Attorney’s Office and as a public defense attorney with Multnomah Defenders Inc. She also served as a Crown Prosecutor at the Manitoba Crown Attorney’s Office.
+Rahela earned her undergraduate degree from the University of Manitoba and her law degree from the University of Calgary.

 Child Advocacy and Protection Division Work

-The Child Advocacy and Protection Division (CAPD) provides quality and timely legal advice and effective court representation to the Oregon Department of Human Services (ODHS) Child Welfare Division » in order to protect children from abuse and neglect and to support families, allowing children to grow up in safe and stable environments.
+The Child Advocacy and Protection Division (CAPD) provides vigorous court representation and comprehensive legal advice to the Oregon Department of Human Services (ODHS) Child Welfare Division » in order to protect children from abuse and neglect and to support families, allowing children to grow up in safe and stable environments.

-In addition to daily court representation of ODHS Child Welfare statewide, a smaller number of CAPD attorneys provide legal advice and representation in administrative proceedings related to foster care home certification and licensing matters.
-Further, a number of attorney supervisors and managers provide legal advice to the ODHS Child Welfare Director and program leadership related to issues of statewide significance, legislation, legal sufficiency rule review, court issues, system partner collaboration and relationships, and other legal issues.
+In addition to daily court representation of ODHS Child Welfare statewide, a smaller unit of CAPD attorneys provides legal advice and representation statewide, including in administrative proceedings related to foster care home certification and licensing matters.
+Additionally, this unit provides legal advice to the ODHS Child Welfare Director and program leadership related to issues of statewide significance, legislation, legal sufficiency rule review, court issues, system partner collaboration and relationships, and other legal issues.